A couple of weeks ago I started reading Introduction to the

 SENTENCE IS NOT VALID.

-What happened here is that the subordinate clause that she will dance with Jennifer if it rains
+that she will dance with Jennifer if it rains didn’t get

-didn’t get constructed before the two-word “sentence” Rhonda decided
+constructed before the two-word “sentence” Rhonda decided

-was already made into a TP
+was already made into a TP. ### The algorithm falls apart

 Less commonly, the program will also accept invalid input.
 As I said above, there is no way for the program to know what kind of relationships the phrases have.
 A real noun-phrase cannot have two complements but the program will happily recognise an incorrect sentence like the following: